Everything You Need to Know About Cat Dental Care

 Much like in humans, dental problems can cause a number of issues for our feline friends and can be seen in as many as 90% of cats over the age of four, showing that feline teeth need a little TLC too.

-That’s not to say that your cat will inevitably experience issues if you didn’t realise the need for feline dental care until now, but it does mean that getting to grips with their dental care moving forward is the best way to prevent issues in the future.
+That’s not to say that your cat will inevitably experience issues if you didn’t realise the need for feline dental care until now, but it does mean that getting to grips with their dental care moving forward is the best way to prevent future dental issues in cats.

-Even at this stage, however, you need to be on the alert for early-onset dental problems that may be a sign of worse things to come - or even require veterinary attention from the off, including:
+Even at the teething stage, you need to be on the alert for early-onset dental problems that may be a sign of worse things to come - or even require veterinary attention from the off, including:

 1. Milk teeth that don’t fall out

-Contacting your vet quickly when you notice issues like these will give you the best chance of reducing any discomfort and set your cat on a positive dental footing.
+Contacting your vet quickly when you notice initial cat teeth problems like these will give you the best chance of reducing any discomfort and set your cat on a positive dental footing.
 In cases of overcrowding, especially, starting treatment early can drastically help your cat to avoid escalating problems like periodontal disease in later life.

 1. Visible damage